Research

 (with Ivan Shaliastovich )

-Abstract: We find that high macroeconomic uncertainty is associated with greater accumulation of physical capital, despite a reduction in investment and valuations.
-To reconcile this puzzling evidence, we show that uncertainty predicts lower depreciation and utilization of existing capital, which dominates the investment slowdown.
-Motivated by these dynamics, we develop a quantitative production-based model in which firms implement precautionary savings through reducing utilization rather than raising investment.
-Through this novel intensive-margin mechanism, uncertainty shocks command a quarter of the equity premium in general equilibrium, while flexibility in utilization adjustments helps explain uncertainty risk exposures in the cross-section of industry returns.
+Abstract: We find that high productivity-based macroeconomic uncertainty is associated with greater accumulation of physical capital despite a reduction in investment and valuations.
+To reconcile this puzzling evidence, we show that uncertainty predicts lower aggregate depreciation of existing capital, which dominates the investment slowdown.
+We explain these findings by developing a quantitative production-based model in which firms implement precautionary savings through reducing utilization rather than raising investment.
+Through this novel intensive-margin mechanism, uncertainty shocks command a quarter of the equity premium in general equilibrium.
+Flexibility in utilization adjustments also helps explain uncertainty risk exposures in the cross-section of industry returns.

 Topic: Uncertainty, Production